JeffGiroux/f5_terraform/Azure/HA_via_api/README.md

 Terraform is beneficial as it allows composing resources a bit differently to account for dependencies into Immutable/Mutable elements.
 For example, mutable includes items you would typically frequently change/mutate, such as traditional configs on the BIG-IP.
 Once the template is deployed, there are certain resources (network infrastructure) that are fixed while others (BIG-IP VMs and configurations) can be changed.

-**Networking Stack Type:** This solution deploys into a new networking stack, which is created along with the solution.

 ## Prerequisites